 Condense In Brief Condense is a reliable event driven architecture implementation, leveraging a durable persistence store, with flexible integration options.
 You provide an in-code description of your business data model and process in a regular .Net assembly project, referred to as your business domain.
 This domain assembly can then be hosted by a Runtime which fulfills the promises of the framework.
 This could be the in-process Condense Light framework, the SaaS Condense Cloud offering, or a private cluster.

 Everything in this document is based on an early preview of the Condense runtime.
 This preview is not publicly available.
 Your Project Checklist Reference Condense.Core.
 Create your entities as POCO object.
 Decorate them with the Entity attribute.
-Create static classes containing your static lambda methods.
+Create your lambda methods, either on domain objects, or on service classes.
 Decorate these with the Lambda attribute.
-Be sure to set the ContextType, you generally care that inputs have some sort of shared lineage.
+If on a service type, be sure to set the ContextType, you generally care that inputs have some sort of shared lineage.

 Entity In the Condense Framework, an Entity is a persisted atomic snapshot of your business information.
 In code it is represented by a plain C# class definition, decorated with the [Condense.Core.Entity] attribute.
 The creation of an entity (or new revision) is an event, which may trigger lamdba methods in your domain.
 Identifiers Entity identifiers are automatically generated and managed by the framework.
 The identifier is what makes the entity unique - in addition to it’s type.